More forecasts: 30 day weather Toronto

 Behind the shack desk cable management

-Cables and ground sheeting coming from the outside through the basement, then entering into the shack which is located above (see part of the picture bellow)
+Cables and ground sheeting coming from the outside through the basement, then entering right into the shack, which is located directly above

 Page updated on Dec 2023